-Typically, each Individual in the Census household will have a Census Event with a A link between a source and a fact, documenting Where within the source you find information being “cited” to support the fact/conclusion. to the same Source record.
-If the Census record has Birth or An occupation is defined in the GEDCOM standard as: ‘The kind of activity that an individual does for a job, profession, or principal activity’. or other significant details, then matching facts will also have a Citation to the same Source record.
+Typically, each Individual in the Census household will have a Census Event with a Citation to the same Source record.
+If the Census record has Birth or Occupation or other significant details, then matching facts will also have a Citation to the same Source record.

-Usually a Method 1 or ‘source splitters’ approach, a Source Record will be created for each household and have a meaningful Title, a transcript in the Text From Source, and an image linked to the When you add a picture, video, sound recording, document file etc into a Family Historian project, a Media record is created to represent that media item within the project; the Media record includes a link to the actual Media file. tab.
+Usually a Method 1 or ‘source splitters’ approach, a Source Record will be created for each household and have a meaningful Title, a transcript in the Text From Source, and an image linked to the Media tab.
 Alternatively, a Method 2 or ‘source lumpers’ approach will have one Source record for the whole Census year, and each Citation will provide specific household details.

 Census Fact Witnesses and Roles

-Users migrating from products such as TMG and Legacy may have used Witness Roles for all except the The Principal (for Individual Facts) is the person to whom the fact applies — the person who was born, had the occupation, emigrated etc. Family Facts have two Principals — the people who married, got divorced etc. or Head of household Individual or Family, but this technique is inconsistent with the Census Report, the Lookup Missing Census Facts plugin, a Property Box Tab for Census Events are things that happened to an Individual and Attributes are things that described them., and the Ancestral Sources program.
+Users migrating from products such as TMG and Legacy may have used Witness Roles for all except the Principal or Head of household Individual or Family, but this technique is inconsistent with the Census Report, the Lookup Missing Census Facts plugin, a Property Box Tab for Census Events, and the Ancestral Sources program.